JanniJensenDahm/Mandatory2_CourseApplication/README.md

 Course info
 Each course will contain the following informations.
 This data is provided by the teacher and the students can only view this data.
-Name of the course in Danish
+Name of the course in Danish.
-Name of the course in English
+Name of the course in English.
 Study Programme.
 One or more of the following options:
-Computer Science
+Computer Science,
-Web Development
+Web Development,
-Software development
+Software development,
-IT-Security
+IT-Security.
-Mandatory or Elective
+Mandatory or Elective.
-ECTS
+ECTS.
-Course language
+Course language.
-Minimum number of students
+Minimum number of students.
-Expected number of students
+Expected number of students.
-Maximum number of students
+Maximum number of students.
-Prerequisites
+Prerequisites.
-Learning outcome
+Learning outcome.
-Content
+Content.
-Learning activities
+Learning activities.
-Exam form
+Exam form.
-Teachers
+Teachers.

 Here is an example of this info for a specific course:
 Name of the course (Danish):    Full Stack NodeJs